Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: TCP Case Study

 According to this change, the new $G_{nom}$ and $G_a$ are as follows:

 $G_{nom}$ in~\cref{eq:tcp:system:nominal:nochannels} is trim, consisting of 41 states and 5 marked states, and $G_a$ in~\cref{eq:tcp:system:attacked:nochannels} comprises 580 states and 27 marked states, and is not trim.
-Since we removed the automata of the channels from our system model, $G_{other}$ and $G_{other,a}$ in~\cref{subsec:tcp:safety} and in step 2 of our examination procedure are equal to $G_N$ and $G_{N,a}$, respectively.
+Since we removed the automata of the channels from our system model, $G_{other}$ and $G_{other,a}$ in~\cref{alg:attack-spec:safety} are equal to $G_N$ and $G_{N,a}$, respectively.
 Even after the removal of the channels, $H_{nom}$ has no marked states.

-Noting that $E_{a,c} \subseteq E_{a,o}$ still holds after renaming, let us revisit the procedure for the construction of $H_a$ and the computation of $H_a^{CN}$ with the new $G_a$.
+Noting that $E_{a,c} \subseteq E_{a,o}$ still holds after renaming, let us revisit the procedure at the beginning of \cref{subsec:tcp:exam} for the construction of $H_a$ and the computation of $H_a^{CN}$ with the new $G_a$.
 In this setup, $H_a$ consists of 547 states and 3 marked states, $H_a^{CN}$ with respect to $G_a$ and $H_a$ is non-empty with 513 states and 3 marked states. $\mlang(H_a^{CN})$ contains the following string:

 where $SYN_{NB}$ and $ACK_{NB}$ are fake packets inserted by the attacker, tricking Peer B into reaching ``established'' whereas Peer A does not move out from ``closed''.
-Finally, from $\lang(H_a^{CN}) \neq \lang(G_a)$ and non-trim $G_a$, the supervisor of the attacker disables several transitions in $G_a$, to prevent the system from reaching deadlock/livelock states and to assure that the attacker always eventually wins.
+Finally, from $\lang(H_a^{CN}) \neq \lang(G_a)$ and non-trim $G_a$, the attack-supervisor disables several transitions in $G_a$.

-\paragraph{Setup 5}
+\paragraph{Setup 3}

-As we have done in the ABP case study, let us consider a less-powerful attacker than the attacker in setups 1 through 4.
+As we have done in the ABP case study, let us consider a less-powerful attacker than the previous setups.
 First, we change the controllable events for the attacker, $E_{a,c}$, as follows:

 whereas $E_{a,o}$ and $E_{a,uo}$ do not change.
 Note that $E_{a,c} \subseteq E_{a,o}$ still holds. $SYN_{AN}$ in $E_{a,c}$ means that the attacker can discard SYN packets coming from Peer A. Next, we redesign the infiltrated network by the attacker, $G_{N,a}$, to represent the reduced capability of the attacker. \cref{fig:tcp:network:attack:less} indicates the model of an infiltrated network by a less powerful attacker, $G_{N,a}^w$.
 The red transitions are where the attacker can take action.